 Flashback!
 We’re giving this post, the first of a three-part series from about five years ago, a new coat of paint!
-It’s solid advice for anyone looking to get a start as a writer on the web, so give it a read and stay tuned for the rest of the series in the days to come!
+It’s solid advice for anyone looking to start web writing, so give it a read and stay tuned for the rest of the series in the coming days!

 So, You Want to Write for the Web